StoneworxNL/tag-cloud-mendix/README.md

 If you want to handle clicks (or double click events) on the cloud tags:

-1. Wrap the Tag Cloud widget inside a dataview.
+1. Wrap the Tag Cloud widget with a dataview.

 <img alt="Configuration in Studio Pro (General)" src="https://github.com/joaodelopes/tag-cloud-mendix/blob/main/images/generalconfig.png" width="450px"/>

-2. Having the dataview object in context, add its "key" attribute as the widget's "Tag Key" to know the clicked tag.
+2. Having the dataview object in context, add its "key" attribute as the widget's "Tag Key".

 <img alt="Configuration in Studio Pro (Events)" src="https://github.com/joaodelopes/tag-cloud-mendix/blob/main/images/eventsconfig.png" width="450px"/>